nicolaschotard/stackyter/README.rst

                         Configuration file containing a set of option values.
                         The content of this file will be overwritten by any given command line options. (default: None) -H HOST, --host HOST  Name of the target host.
-Allows you to avoid conflit with the content of your $HOME/.ssh/config, or to connect to any host on which Jupyter is available.
+Allows you to connect to any host on which Jupyter is available, or to avoid conflit with the content of your $HOME/.ssh/config.
                         (default: None)
   -u USERNAME, --username USERNAME
                         Your user name on the host.
 If not given, ssh will try